iobotic-code/Youtube_Subscriber_Counter/README.md

 # Youtube_Subscriber_Counter
-This script call the Youtube API and read the number of subscribers your youtube channel has.
+This script call the Youtube <strong> API </strong> and read the number of subscribers your youtube channel has.